 2 credits.
 The knowledge and skills necessary to establish a practical approach for the observation and developmental assessment of young children.

 EDU3201 Children's Literature

 2 credits.
 An integrated, response-centered approach to literature in the elementary and middle level classroom curriculum with an emphasis on evaluating, selecting, and presenting literature for learning, enrichment, and pleasure.
-Taken concurrently with EDU3205, EDU3210, EDU3411

 EDU3205 Teaching Language Arts